Chimol

-Chimol (also known as chirmol and chismol) is a common Central American cuisine or condiment topping on foods such as carne asada.
+Chimol (also known as chirmol) is a common Central American cuisine condiment or topping on foods such as carne asada.

 Preparation

-Chimol is made of diced tomato, bell pepper, cilantro, and onion.
-It is seasoned with lemon juice, salt, and black pepper, and sometimes with vinegar too.
-It usually has a spice of some sort.
+Chimol is made of diced tomato, bell pepper, and onion.
+It is seasoned with lime juice, salt, and black pepper.
+It usually has a spice of some sort, and sometimes with vinegar too.
 Modifications to the recipe exist depending on different regions of Central America.

 Uses

 It is tradition to cook the tomato at the same time as the carne asada, because this gives the carne asada a juicy taste.
 It is used as a sauce on carne asada, with salads, with pork and with chicken breast.